kevgo/run-that-app/README.md

 #### installing the run-that-app executable into a specific directory

 The installer script places the run-that-app executable into the current directory.
-To install into a specific directory, change into that directory and then execute the installer from there.
+To install in another directory, change into that directory and then execute the installer from there.

 ### configuration